 Getting There

 Head to the town of Ladysmith via the Trans Canada Highway.
-As you approach the village there is a large sign identifying Transfer Beach.
+As you approach the village, watch for a sign that identifies Transfer Beach.
 Follow the short paved access road to a large parking lot.

 Nanaimo River